 Sales

-Contract billing: Shows invoices formed through contract billing service baskets, whose due date or forecast due date is that week.
+Contractual invoicing: Contractual invoicing shows invoices formed through contractual invoicing service baskets, whose due date or forecast due date is that week.
 The view shows the basket amount also in the future, even if the basket billing has not yet started and the basket is in waiting status.
-When invoices are formed from contract billing, they then appear in the cash flow forecast under sales invoices.
+When invoices are formed from contractual invoicing, they then appear in the cash flow forecast under sales invoices.

-Recurring billing: Recurring billing shows invoices formed through recurring billing, whose due date or forecast due date is that week.
-The cash flow forecast also considers invoices that have not yet been formed from recurring billing but are coming into the system through automation.
+Repetitive invoicing: Repetitive invoicing shows invoices formed through repetitive invoicing, whose due date or forecast due date is that week.
+The cash flow forecast also considers invoices that have not yet been formed from repetitive invoicing but are coming into the system through automation.

 Purchases

 Purchase orders: Purchase orders show undelivered purchase orders that are open that week.
-The date for the forecast is calculated from the purchase order lines' furthest future delivery date + net days of the payment term.
-The purchase order is treated as one order, and if there are undelivered lines on the purchase order, the purchase order is shown in the cash flow forecast based on the latest delivery date line + supplier's payment term.
-When the purchase order is allocated to the purchase invoice, it is removed from the forecast.
+The date for the forecast is calculated from the purchase order line delivery date + payment term.
+The purchase order line disappears from the cash flow forecast when the line is delivered.
 Archiving the purchase order also removes it from the cash flow forecast.
+The cash flow forecast shows the taxable amount of purchase orders.

 • The cash discount date is used until the invoice has a cash discount available.